vzhomeexperiments/AutoLaunchMT4/README.md

 Dedicated *.ini* files could be generated using `R package` *lazytrade* Check this function in R: `?lazytrade::write_ini_file`

+# Startup MT4 along with the robot

+Ability to launch one or multiple robots at terminal startup

 # Automatically restart windows

 Use task in Windows Task Scheduler * Windows_Autorestart.xml